apache/etch/README.txt

 	ChangeLog.txt
 	LICENSE.txt
 	README.txt
-	bin
-	lib
-	maven
+    NOTICE.txt
+    RELEASE_NOTES.txt
+	bin/
+	lib/
+    examples/
+	maven/
+    uninst.exe (windows only)

-Please take a moment to review the ChangeLog.txt and LICENSE.txt files.
+Please take a moment to review the RELEASE_NOTES.txt, ChangeLog.txt and LICENSE.txt files.

-The Windows installer (etch-1.0.2-setup.exe) has created a user environment variable (ETCH_HOME) which points to the Etch installation directory.
-If you installed Etch using either etch-1.0.2.tar.gz or etch-1.0.2.zip, you will want to create this environment variable yourself:
+The Windows installer (apache-etch-1.0.2-incubating-setup.exe) has created a user environment variable (ETCH_HOME) which points to the Etch installation directory.
+If you installed Etch using either apache-etch-1.0.2-incubating-bin.tar.gz or apache-etch-1.0.2-incubating-bin.zip, you will want to create this environment variable yourself:

 windows:
-	set ETCH_HOME=C:\Program Files\Etch\etch-1.0.2
+	set ETCH_HOME=C:\Program Files\Apache Software Foundation\apache-etch-1.0.2-incubating

-unix:
+*nix:
-	export ETCH_HOME=/usr/local/etch/etch-1.0.2
+	export ETCH_HOME=/path/to/apache-etch-1.0.2-incubating

 The bin directory has also been put on your path by the Windows installer.
 If you are using the archives, you will need to do this yourself: